salesforce/lwc/packages/@lwc/module-resolver/README.md

 ### Exposing LWC modules via NPM packages

+To distribute an LWC module publicly via an NPM package, the package should follow the same the [LWC module resolution](#module-resolution) rules.
+The NPM package should either have the `lwc.config.json` file in its root directory or the `lwc` key in its `package.json` describing how LWC modules are resolved relative to this package.

-By default no LWC modules is exposed outside NPM packages.
-In order to distribute LWC modules via NPM packages, the LWC configuration should list all the public LWC modules on the `expose` key.
+By default, an LWC module is not exposed outside of an NPM package.
+The LWC configuration must list explicitly the public LWC modules on the `expose` key.

-In this example, the package makes the `ui/button` and `ui/icon` LWC module public.
+In this example, the package makes the `ui/button` and `ui/icon` LWC modules public.

 ```json
 {